Leey10/Sequence-Prediction-for-SiC-MOSFET-Active-Gate-Driving-with-Recurrent-Neural-Network/README.md

 1. the former takes switching targets as inputs and predicts AGD seuqence, while the latter takes the three review scores and generates fake reviews;
 2. the switching targets are dependent since the Esw is strongly affected by both di/dt and dv/dt, while di/dt and dv/dt are relatively independent.
 This dependency feature is the same for the three review scores of the review generator.

-It will be interesting to develop the 'fake review generator' utilizing the neural network developed for the AGD sequence predictor.
+It is interesting to develop the 'fake review generator' utilizing the neural network developed for the AGD sequence predictor.
+The paper titled "Sequence Prediction for SiC MOSFET Active Gate Driving with Recurrent Neural Network" that describes this work in details is currently under review in IEEE Transactions on Power Electronics, it will be open sourced once it is accepted.

 ## 2. Neural Network Structure
 Inspired by the machine translation and auto-captioning applications, the AGD sequence predictor adopts the encoder-decoder structure.
 The encoder converts the switching targets to a context vector C, which is then decoded by the decoder to be the AGD sequence.
 Since the AGD sequence is essentially a time-series, GRU is adopted for the task.
 The figure below demonstrates the GRU based Encoder-Decoder Recurrent Neural Network (GRU-EDRNN).